Skip to content

 How to bid commercial lawn care contracts

-Property managers or businesses looking for lawn care services will invite commercial lawn care companies to bid on a contract that outlines the scope of work, pricing, and terms of an agreement.
-To bid on a commercial property, you need to submit a formal quote (or proposal), and understanding the process will put you in a better position to win these jobs.
+Property managers or businesses looking for lawn care services will invite commercial lawn care companies to bid on their contract.
+To bid on a commercial property, you need to submit a formal quote (or proposal), that outlines the scope of work, pricing, and terms of an agreement.

 1. Conduct a walkthrough